 Table 4.
-Well Distance Standards and Construction Criteria; Low capacity pumping rates (i.e., between 10 gpm and 30 gpm), constructed in unconsolidated deposits in the upper part of the aquifer system (unconfined aquifer conditions).
+Well Distance Standards and Construction-AssumptionsCriteria; Low capacity pumping rates (i.e., between 10 gpm and 30 gpm), constructed in unconsolidated deposits in the upper part of the aquifer system (unconfined aquifer conditions).

 Table 5.
-Well Distance Standards and Construction Criteria; Moderate to high capacity pumping rates (i.e., greater than 30 gpm), constructed in unconsolidated deposits in the upper part of the aquifer system (unconfined aquifer conditions).
+Well Distance Standards and Construction-AssumptionsCriteria; Moderate to high capacity pumping rates (i.e., greater than 30 gpm), constructed in unconsolidated deposits in the upper part of the aquifer system (unconfined aquifer conditions).

-If distance standards in the tables above are not met, project approval may still be possible pending additional analysis (see below).
+If distance standards and construction criteria in the Ttables 3, 4, and 5 above are not met, project approval may still be possible pending additional analysis (see below).